lfloris/openshift-service-mesh-workshop/Labs/ServiceMesh/deploying-apps-on-service-mesh.md

 basic   9/9     ComponentsReady   ["default"]   2.0.2     35h
 ```

-Ensure the `STATUS` is `InstallSuccessful` before moving on.
-This may take some time.

 Check the status of the pods to ensure they are all in `Running` status.
 This may take some time.

 ```